aws-amplify/amplify-js/docs/media/authentication_guide.md

     .then(data => console.log(data))
     .catch(err => console.log(err));

-// revoke all the tokens
+// By doing this, you are revoking all the auth tokens(id token, access token and refresh token)
-Auth.signOut({ global: true })
+// which means the user is signed out from all the devices Auth.signOut({ global: true })
     .then(data => console.log(data))
     .catch(err => console.log(err));